Due to maintenance, users may encounter problems with document retrieval between 18:00 and 21:00 on 11 May 2021 More information

 How to apply for exemption from payment

-- Complete and print out the form Application - Exemption from payment of child support debt LC 1e.
+- Call to Kela's Overpayment Recovery Centre or complete and print out the form Application - Exemption from payment of child support debt LC 1e.

-- If you apply for exemption for 2019, you do not have to enclose wage certificates, if you only have income from Finland.
-As of 1 January 2019, Kela obtains wage information from the national incomes register and uses this information when processing claims and applications.
+- From the application you can check which documents you should enclose with the application.
+Kela obtains salary information from the national incomes register.
+Kela uses this data when processing claims and applications.
 You will be contacted if additional information is required.